 - Search is the user’s escape when they are stuck in navigation – when they can’t find a reasonable place to go next, they often turn to the site’s search function.

 Analyzing the above, the following conclusion can be made: each website should take into account that there are different types of users and good design and UX should appeal to all of them.
 The image below presents this concept.
 Good design would be a design that combines and includes most of the functionality from both designs (design 1: for users who search, where search box has prominent role, and design 2: without search box for users who browse).
 It doesn’t narrow or try to target only one group of users.

 According to Comprend (see source list below) 59% of web visitors frequently use the internal search engine to navigate on a website and 15% would rather use the search function than the hierarchical menu.
 What’s more, behavioral studies from the Nielsen Group and other research findings show that more than 50% of people visiting a start page on a website go straight to the internal search box in order to navigate.
 Those figures prove that search box becomes essential navigation tool on every website.

-I have conducted a study case based on Vejen municipality.
+We have conducted a study case based on one of our clients, the Vejen municipality in Denmark.
 The study shows that Vejen has on average 1,200 visitors per day.
 The search result page is in the ranking:

 - On the 6th position of pages accessed directly